Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 Next, I put all the screen.blit instances for every image into conviniently named functions to make them easier to call instead of copy pasting screen.blit everytime.

+Next is contact_hit_outcome and power_hit_outcome.
+These functions serve to randomly determine the result of a hit.
+These functions will be called after it is determined that the player successfully gets a hit (which in turn is determined by having perfect timing and location of swing).
+Choosing to swing with a contact swing (pressing the "w" key) and getting a successful hit will call the contact_hit_outcome function.
+A contact hit will mean a much higher chance of getting a single (so called "worst" possible outcome) while